 - Identity – What type of person do I want to be?

 - Community – What type of community do I want to help develop and how can I do that?

 - Opportunity – What opportunities are out there and how can I open them to me?

-In addition to Writing, maths, reading, science, PE and Art, described on the other pages, we run an outcome driven curriculum.
+In addition to Writing, maths, reading, and science described on the other pages, we run an outcome driven curriculum.
 These units contribute to helping the pupils play an active part in our school and the wider community.
 They help to engender a confidence in their own ability and their own learning which we believe is core to their future success.
 Children enjoy these opportunities to reach beyond their expected goals and enjoy sharing their achievements and applying their skills and knowledge to other aspects of their learning.

 These units help to build a successful move in to Key Stage 3, increasing confidence and preparing them for study at GCSE.

 These core principles run through our school in all our curriculum studies.
 They drive how we want our children to think, behave and how we want to shape their beliefs.

 THESE ARE THE BIG QUESTIONS . . .

 - What community have I grown up in?